sejal-jagtap/de_sql_guidebook/README.md

 ORDER BY p.submission_date;
 ```

-Q. How many papers has each institution published?
+### Q. How to count total papers published per institution?

 **6. LEFT JOIN, COUNT, GROUP BY Command**

+Explanation:
+We use LEFT JOIN to include institutions even if they have no papers, and count paper IDs grouped by each institution.

 ```sql
 SELECT i.name AS institution,